acarril/acarril.github.io/_posts/2015-09-06-slutsky-times-price.md

 But really, *why*?

-We know that the **expenditure function** $E$  is homogeneous of degree one in prices.
+We know that the **expenditure function** $$E$$  is homogeneous of degree one in prices.
 Intuitively, if all prices change in the same proportion then relative prices stay constant.
 And if relative prices stay constant, the minimum-cost compensated bundle for a given utility level also remains unchanged.
 That is, budget shares stay the same.
-So the *expenditure* (expressed by $E$)  needed to achieve the same utility level as before changes in the same proportion as prices, and so we have homogeneity of degree one.
+So the *expenditure* (expressed by $$E$$)  needed to achieve the same utility level as before changes in the same proportion as prices, and so we have homogeneity of degree one.

 By duality, the **Hicksian demand** vector is the gradient of the expenditure function on prices,

 $$H= \frac{d E}{d p}.$$

-Intuitively, $H$ gives the minimum-cost demanded quantities.
+Intuitively, $$H$$ gives the minimum-cost demanded quantities.
 Due to the homogeneity of degree one of the expenditure function, the inner product of the Hicksian demand vector times the price vector equals the expenditure function:

 $$H\cdot p=E.$$